deaceda/ec327_kittisplat/README.md

 Because this project relies on heavy GPU computation, everything is orchestrated through Google Drive and Google Colab.

+1. **Upload the Repository:** Download/clone this repository to your local machine using

+git clone https://github.com/deaceda/ec327_kittisplat.git KITTI_Project

-1. **Upload the Repository:** Download/clone this repository to your local machine, and then upload the entire `ec327_kittisplat` folder to your Google Drive.
+and then upload the entire `KITTI_Project` folder to your Google Drive.
 (Placing it in the root of your `MyDrive` is recommended).
-2. **Open Colab:** Navigate to [Google Colab](https://colab.research.google.com/) and connect it to your Google Drive.

 ## 2. Fetching the Data